linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC.md

 In the admin interface, you need to go to [configuration](https://admin.linshare-5-0-on-commit.integration-linshare.org/new/#/configuration) page then go to a Top or Sub Domain, click on Providers/UserProviders and create an 'OIDC Provider'.
-You will be able to provide a discriminant value aka associated domain identifier, using the claim 'domain_discriminator', in order to create new users in this domain.
+You will be able to provide a discriminant value aka associated domain identifier, using the claim `domain_discriminator`, in order to create new users in this domain.

+In order to be flexible, this claim is a list (ex ['DOMAIN_8']).
+For now LinShare supports only one domain at the time but we expect to be able to support multiple domains in the futur.
+This field can also contains application roles, and only some of them are useful for LinShare, ex: `['APP_1_ROLE_1','APP_2_ROLE_8','LINSHARE_ROLE_VIP','APP_2_ROLE_ADMIN', ...]` In this example, only `LINSHARE_ROLE_VIP` will be useful to match a domain 'VIP'.
+Maybe for other users, it could be `LINSHARE_ROLE_REGULAR`.
+These other roles can be provided but will be silently ignored if they do not match any domains.

-So you may need to create a new scope, named 'linshare' with this new claim.
+So you may need to create a new scope, named `linshare` with this new claim.
 Then you need to edit ui-user and ui-admin config.js file to change the scope value as : `scope: 'openid email profile linshare'`